PeteSalis/gpconnect/pages/accessrecord_structured/accessrecord_structured_use_case_patient_centric_local_care_record.md

 Non-hospital user accesses patient’s Local Care Record view of their patient to gain a snapshot of who is involved with the patient, what alerts, allergies, medications and so on are currently available.

 ## Preconditions ##
-Patient must be registered at a Local Care Record GP practice.
+- patient must be registered at a Local Care Record GP practice
-Patient must have a valid NHS number.
+- patient must have a valid NHS number
-Patient must have data sharing preferences in their GP practice clinical system set to allow the sharing of data.
+- patient must have data sharing preferences in their GP practice clinical system set to allow the sharing of data

 ## Postconditions ##
 **On success**
 -	patient data will be retrieved from the patient’s GP practice clinical system and incorporated into the summary screen displayed to the user

 **Guaranteed**
--	either the patient’s data, or an error message explaining why there is no data passed will be available to display in the patient summary screen
+-	either the patient’s data or an error message explaining why there is no data passed will be available to display in the patient summary screen

 ## Potential error messages ##
 -	No data available